Visitors Center (Latter-day Saint)

-A visitors' center is a building often near a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) where missionaries teach visitors about the tenets of their faith and other community events are held.
-Visitors' centers often include a replica of Bertel Thorvaldsen's Christus statue, exhibits, musical performances, devotionals, and a Family History Center.
+A visitors' center is a building often near a temple or historic site of the Church of Jesus Christ of Latter-day Saints (LDS Church) where missionaries teach visitors about the tenets of their faith and other community events are held.
+Visitors' centers often include a replica of Bertel Thorvaldsen's Christus statue, exhibits, musical performances, devotionals, and a Family History Center (FHC).

 History

 Nauvoo House

 In a revelation he said was received on January 19, 1841, Joseph Smith, the founder of the Latter Day Saint movement, was commanded to build the Nauvoo House a waypoint for travelers and immigrants and a place for them to learn about the church.
 To construct the project stock was sold but the ownership remained under the Smith family.
 The project was not completed before the death of Joseph and Hyrum Smith and the 1847 Exodus from Nauvoo.
 In later years, Emma Smith and Lewis C. Bidamon would complete the building as the Riverside Mansion.
 In 1909, it was bought by the Community of Christ and currently is lodging for tourists to Nauvoo.